In the coming years, I aim to contribute to the Next Quest for the Historical Jesus, supporting its

 vision to open new directions in Jesus research.
 Broadening the questions and methods of

-historical Jesus studies today creates opportunities for fresh insights and previously unexplored
+historical Jesus studies today creates opportunities for fresh insights and previously neglected questions.

 During my Master of Theology at the PThU in the Netherlands, thanks to my supervisor, Prof.